What is downsizing?

 Many retired homeowners see themselves as asset-rich but cash-poor: they own a property, but live off a small regular income, such as a pension.
 Downsizing to a less expensive property can be a way to raise money, which could be used to supplement your pension, pay off your mortgage or a loan, or spend on holidays or a new car.

-Property prices vary enormously, based on a wide range of factors (they can even change from week to week), so carry out your own research thoroughly before deciding to sell a property.
+Property prices vary enormously, based on a wide range of factors, so carry out your own research thoroughly before deciding to sell a property.
+For more guidance on working out the value of your property, see our guide on How much is your house worth?

 Sometimes the term ‘releasing equity’ is used to describe the process of making money from selling an existing home and buying a new home at a lower price.
 However, this is misleading.
 Releasing equity means holding on to the current property and borrowing against its value.
-Read more guidance about this approach in our article about equity to release to help for care.
+Read more guidance about this approach in our article about equity release.

 Changes in health or mobility

-Even the most minor changes in health or mobility can affect day-to-day life.
-You may be finding it less easy to move around or get in and out of your home, particularly if there are stairs or external steps.
+Even minor changes in health or mobility can affect day-to-day life.
+You may be finding it more difficult to move around or get in and out of your home, particularly if there are stairs or external steps.
 If this is the case, you might be more comfortable in a bungalow, ground-floor apartment or mobile home.

 If you’ve recently had to stop driving, it can become much more difficult to get around your area, and can also affect your social life and your day-to-day needs.
 In this case, it may be worth relocating to an area where friends and amenities are in walking distance, or are more easily accessible by local public transport.